tcltien/Yelp/README.md

    - [✓] The filters table should be organized into sections as in the mock.
    - [✓] You can use the default UISwitch for on/off states.
    - [✓] Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.
-   - [ ✓] Display some of the available Yelp categories (choose any 3-4 that you want).
+   - [✓] Display some of the available Yelp categories (choose any 3-4 that you want).

 The following **optional** features are implemented:

 - [ ] Search results page
-   - [ ] Infinite scroll for restaurant results.
+   - [✓] Infinite scroll for  results.
    - [ ] Implement map view of restaurant results.
 - [ ] Filter page
    - [ ] Implement a custom switch instead of the default UISwitch.